somnathpanja/jscollection/README.md

   * myList.remove(item)            // Remove an item from collection also returns the deleted item
   * myList.removeLast()            // Remove the last item from collection also returns the deleted item
   * myList.removeAt(index)         // Remove an item at specific index from collection also returns the deleted item
-  * myList.first()                 // Get the first item from the collection
+  * myList.first()                 // Get the first item from the collection, throws Index out of range exception if empty
-  * myList.last()                  // Get the last item from the collection
+  * myList.last()                  // Get the last item from the collection, throws Index out of range exception if empty
   * myList.count()                 // Get the size of the collection
-  * myList.any()                   // Is there any items present in collection?
+  * myList.any()                   // Is there any items present in collection? returns true/false
-  * myList.avg()                   // Calculate average of values present in collection
+  * myList.avg()                   // Calculate average of numeric values present in collection
-  * myList.sum()                   // Calculate sum of values present in collection
+  * myList.sum()                   // Calculate sum of numeric values present in collection

 Traversing the collection

   * each(function)                 // Traverse the collection
   * eachReverse(function)          // Traverse the collection in reverse way
   * eachAsync(function(item,index,nextCallback){}) // traverse the collection and perform asynchronous operations for each
+  * eachAsyncReverse(function(item,index,nextCallback){}) // traverse the collection and perform asynchronous operations for each in reverse direction

-Querying the collection
+Querying the collection | See more example at bottom

   * select(selector function)
   * selectMulti(selector function)